LeeMorinUCF/Reflection_Appeals/README.md

 Perhaps, the most we should have in the covariance matrix is a constant pairwise correlation across judges.
-This is the next model.
+This is the design of the next model.

 I extended the set of parameters in the model to restrict the off-diagonal elements of the covariance matrix